emmanuelkamala/mambo/README.md

 # Project Name

-This is a facebook clone creation using Ruby on Rails as described from the Odin Project https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project
+This is a building of the facebook app using Ruby on Rails as described from the Odin Project https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project

 ![screenshot](https://github.com/emmanuelkamala/mambo/raw/development/docs/mambo.png)
 ![screenshot](https://github.com/emmanuelkamala/mambo/raw/development/docs/2.png)